vittoria2502/Vittoria-Stavolone-Portfolio-/README.md

 - Streamlit for dashboards
 - Simulation for race strategy

 Every line of code, chart, and strategy contributes to building a solid foundation for F1 race data and vehicle performance analysis.
-Let the race begin!

 > Built by Vittoria Stavolone – Mathematician